10.) Child's Play (1988) Rated R

 2.)
 Rocky (1976) Rated PG

+"Why do you wanna fight?"
 "Because I can't sing or dance."

 Awesome film of course, done with terrific heart, believable performances, and great theme music.
 I really liked Paulie, Mick and Adrian, along with Apollo Creed.
 This one is definitely the best of the five (soon to be six) movie series.
 It doesn't include as much actual boxing as the others, but that gives it more time to form a fantastic plot.
 Seventy Two thumbs up!
+ARE

 YOU